Is your liver healthy?

-We all know what weight gain looks like on the outside – sometimes when looking in a mirror after a long winter.
+We all know what weight gain looks like on the outside.
 But not everyone knows the dangers of weight gain that happens inside, specifically in and near vital organs, called subcutaneous fat.

-“The liver normally contains some fat in a healthy body, but it becomes a ‘fatty liver’ if more than 5- to 10-percent of its weight is made up of fat,” says Dr. Brett Leiknes, family medicine physician at Aurora Health Center in Manitowoc, Wis.
+“The liver normally contains some fat in a healthy body, but it becomes a ‘fatty liver’ if more than 5-10% of its weight is made up of fat,” says Dr. Brett Leiknes, a family medicine physician at Aurora Health Care.
 “It’s not exactly clear why or how fat accumulates in the liver, but there are strong and obvious ties to obesity and type 2 diabetes.”

 The excess fat in the liver cells can lead to inflammation in the organ, also known as hepatitis.
 Left unaddressed, it can cause irreparable damage.

-What are the symptoms of Fatty Liver Disease?
-While it often goes undetected, Dr. Leiknes offers some things to watch for:
+What are the symptoms of fatty liver disease?
+Dr. Leiknes offers some things to watch for:

 • Weight loss